 At least one-third of adults will experience the inability to sleep at least once in their lives.
 Research shows poor sleep negatively affects our exercise performance and brain function.
 It can also lead to intense food cravings and weight gain.
 Establishing healthy habits for good sleep is essential to overall health and well-being.
-Sleep supplements can also help promote restful sleep.
+Sleep supplements, such as CBD tablets, may also help promote restful sleep.
 Here are a few tips to help you get the best sleep you can.

 Establish a Nighttime Routine